johneastman/boomerang_go/docs/syntax.md

 };
 ```

-When then implementation acts as an `if-"else if"-else` statement, no value is provided after `when` for `true`, and `not` is provided `false`.
+When then implementation acts as an "if-'else if'-else" statement, nothing is provided after `when` for `true`, and `not` is provided `false`.
 Below are some examples:
 ```
 # The code block for "num == 0" is run because `num` does equal 1.
 num = 0;